Don’t Miss Those 2019 Quarterly Estimated Tax Deadlines

-Next you need to know when you’re going to be filing.
-One missed filing and payment can start a chain reaction of getting behind, so make sure you have the dates down pat.
-Here they are:
+Next, and perhaps most important, you need to know when your quarterly estimated taxes are due, and when to file them.
+One missed filing and payment can start a chain reaction of getting behind, so take note of these dates so you don’t forget them:

-You still have time (as of this posting, anyway) to get ready for June.
-The deadlines are the same every year (if they fall on a weekend, the deadline moves up to the next weekday), so make sure to keep up to date.
-Put them on your calendar and set reminders.
+The deadlines are the same every year.
+If it falls on a weekend, the deadline moves up to the next weekday, so make sure to keep these dates handy each year.

 Know how to pull them off.

-Now that you have the necessary paperwork and your schedule down, it’s time to know how QETs actually work.
-Basically, these taxes replace the kind of taxes you would regularly have taken out of your paycheck if you worked a 9 to 5.
-Rather than your boss or the company remitting those taxes to the IRS and your state’s taxing authority for you, it’s now entirely up to you.
+After you establish the habit of better record keeping and understand the due dates, it’s time to know how QETs actually work.
+Simply put, these taxes replace those your employer would withhold if you worked in a typical corporate job, instead of being in business for yourself.
+Rather than someone else remitting those taxes on your behalf to your state’s taxing authority and the IRS, it’s now entirely up to you.

-All that paperwork you’ve been saving comes in handy now.
-It’s time to add everything up over the past year (or as much as you have since you started).
-For this part, you just want to count money you brought into your business.
-Whatever you made over the past year, divide it by four and use the IRS tax table to figure out what you owe on taxes for that amount.
+All the paperwork you’ve saved up to now becomes important.
+As you begin adding your receipts over the past year (or as much as you have since you started), you want to include the revenue your business earned.
+Whatever you made over the past year, divide it by four and use the IRS tax table to determine what you owe on taxes for that amount.

-After that’s done, voilà — you’ve just figured out your first payment.
-Now you must pay at least this amount on all those dates listed above.
-But be sure to keep up with your income throughout the year just to make sure you’re not underpaying.
-Why?
-Because if you underpay, the IRS might hit you with a penalty, usually around the time you’re doing your yearly taxes in April.
-If you can keep up with everything, though, you’ll be fine.
-It’s mainly used to prevent people from skipping the QETs.
+After that’s done, congratulations!
+You’ve just figured out your first payment.
+You must pay at least this amount on all those dates listed above.
+As the year progresses, you need to keep up with your income to ensure you’re not underpaying.
+If you do underpay, the IRS might hit you with a penalty, usually around the time you’re doing your yearly taxes in April.
+If you keep up with everything, however, you should be fine.
+The penalties are mainly used to prevent people from skipping the QETs.

-This is also why you want to keep up with your receipts and other expenses.
-It all comes in handy when you try to square away your yearly taxes.
-If you did underpay, using as many deductions as you possibly can will hopefully keep you from experiencing an empty wallet.
+Further, you want to keep up with your receipts and other expenses for when you also file your annual taxes.
+If you did happen to underpay, use as many deductions as you possibly can to keep you from experiencing an empty wallet.

-When filing and paying, one great option is to use EFTPS.
-It’s provided free by the Department of the Treasury and can get you paid and squared away in no time flat.
-This way you can get right back to running your business without any fuss.
+When filing and paying your taxes, one option to check out is EFTPS.
+It’s provided free by the Department of the Treasury and can get you paid up and squared away quickly.
+This way you can go right back to running your business without any interruptions.

 Know about safe harbor.

-Some years are great for business, others aren’t.
-It just happens and the IRS knows it.
-This is why you should know all about the Safe Harbor Rule.
+Some years are great for business, while others aren’t.
+It happens, sadly, and the IRS knows it.
+With this in mind, you need to know about the safe harbor rule.

-Here’s how this works.
-As long as you pay the same amount in quarterly estimated taxes as you paid the previous year, you won’t get hit with crazy fees or anything from the IRS.
-For example, let’s say you paid $750 in taxes last year.
-This year, though, your profits increase (congrats) and you find that you actually owe $3000 in taxes.
+Here’s how it works.
+As long as you pay the same amount in your quarterly estimated taxes as you paid the previous year, you won’t get hit with crazy fees or anything from the IRS.
+For example, say you paid $750 in taxes last year.
+This year, though, your profits increase (congrats) and you find that you actually owe $3,000 in taxes.

-Rather than get hit with that out of the blue, you simply need to pay the same $750 as last year to fit into the Safe Harbor Rule.
-This means the fees and penalties you normally would get hit with by underpaying won’t apply to you.
-Of course, the next year you’ll have to pay at least $3000, but that’s a problem for the future.
-Plus, if you’re that successful, that’s a good problem to have.
+Rather than get hit with that out of the blue, you simply need to pay the same $750 as last year to fit under the safe harbor rule.
+This means that the fees and penalties you would normally incur by underpaying won’t apply to you.
+Keep in mind that the next year, you’ll have to pay at least $3,000, but that’s a problem for the future.
+Plus, if you’re that successful, this is a good problem to have.

 Use it for practice.

-TaxJar is a service that makes sales tax reporting and filing simple for more than 10,000 online sellers.
-Try a 30-day-free trial of TaxJar today and eliminate sales tax compliance headaches from your life!
+TaxJar is a service that makes sales tax reporting and filing simple for more than 15,000 online sellers.
+Try a 30-day free trial of TaxJar today and eliminate sales tax compliance headaches from your life.

 How to Make a Budget for Your Business